Solana RPC Node Setup & Best Practices: A Complete Guide with NoLimitNodes

 - CPU: 16-core (modern AMD/Intel)

-To enable historical transaction info, upgrade to:
+To enable historical transaction info, your requirements increase:

 - Connection: 1 Gbps+